resonatehq-examples/example-human-in-the-loop-ts/README.md

 **Resonate TypeScript SDK**

-This example showcases Resonate's ability to block a function execution's progress while awaiting on an action/input from a human.
+This example showcases Resonate's ability to block a function execution's progress while waiting for an action or input from a human.

 Instructions on [How to run this example](#how-to-run-the-example) are below.

 ## Indefinite function suspension

 The Human-In-The-Loop example showcases how Resonate enables a function to suspend execution for an indefinite amount of time.
-That is — where the function yields the promsie, the function stops executing and will only resume when the promise resolves.
+That is, when the function yields a promise, it pauses execution and resumes only when the promise resolves.

 ```typescript
 function* foo(context: Context, workflowId: string) {